Join In

 Learn with Hangman!

 Hangman is a classic word game.
 In this version, the hidden word is a regular verb (not necessarily form this list).
-Choose your first letter to start.- Guess the hidden word by choosing one letter at a time.
+Choose your first letter to start.- Guess the hidden verb by choosing one letter at a time.

 - If the gallows are completed, you lose.